Micro-tunneling operation to begin in Dubuque on Monday

-Crews will begin a micro-tunneling operation under the Canadian Pacific railway tracks along Garfield Avenue in Dubuque next week.
+Crews soon will begin a micro-tunneling operation under the Canadian Pacific Railway tracks along Garfield Avenue in Dubuque.

-The work, which will start on Monday, June 29, is part of a project to install culverts under the tracks as part of the Bee Branch Watershed Flood Mitigation Project.
+The work will start on Monday, June 29.
+It is part of a project to install culverts under the tracks as part of the Bee Branch Watershed Flood Mitigation Project.

-City of Dubuque officials have approved a temporary noise variance to allow the contractor to work from 6 a.m. to 8 p.m.
+City of Dubuque officials approved a temporary noise variance to allow the contractor to work from 6 a.m. to 8 p.m.
 Monday through Saturday until Oct.
-15, according to an online announcement.
+15, according to a press release.
 Crews can work on Sundays and holidays only as needed to make up for delays.

-"It’s expected that the micro-tunneling operation may sound similar to a running generator and will not be as loud as a running locomotive," the announcement reads.
+“It’s expected that the micro-tunneling operation may sound similar to a running generator and will not be as loud as a running locomotive,” the release states.

 Completion of the culvert project will allow the flood mitigation system to protect the area from a 500-year rain event, according to the city’s website.